Sample Poultry Farming Business Plan Template

 EXECUTIVE SUMMARY

-• setting up a hatchery
+• setting up an incubator

 • raising broilers